 Cooked quinoa, fresh spinach, onion, canned Alaskan pink salmon, lemon juice, and spice are all tossed together and ready to be devoured.
 Get the recipe here.

 6. Salmon Patties

 Salmon cakes are good, but salmon burgers are better.
 A cheap way to get your salmon fix in, making the patties is made simple thanks to canned salmon.
+You can also use canned light tuna if that's what you have on hand.
 Mix the can with onion, garlic, spices, panko breadcrumbs and an egg for binding.

 Cook the patties on a skillet until golden brown, or bake in the oven for a healthier version.
 Once these patties are done, load them up on a bun with avocado, capers, red onion, and a Greek yogurt tzatziki sauce.
 Get the recipe here.

 Sardines may not be your first canned fish of choice, but after you try this beer battered sardines recipe it will be.
 Canned sardines are coated in a beer batter, fried, and served with a fresh wedge of lime.

 Crispy, citrusy, and satiating, you probably never knew you could make these little guys taste so good.
 This recipe was found at Epicurious.

 8. Sardine Rice Bowl

 Need a cheap recipe utilizing pantry staples that saves you a trip to the grocery store and also tastes good?
 Try this sardine rice bowl.
 Packed with vitamin B and omega 3, sardines are simply warmed with tomato sauce then topped over a bed of rice.